 -

-The source Elasticsearch cluster, Logstash cluster, and destination Elasticsearch cluster must all reside in the same VPC.
-If they are in different VPCs, configure a NAT gateway for the Logstash cluster so it can reach both clusters over the internet.
-See Configure a NAT gateway for data transmission over the internet.
+The source Elasticsearch cluster, the Logstash cluster, and the destination Elasticsearch cluster must reside in the same Virtual Private Cloud (VPC).
+If they are in different VPCs, you must configure a NAT gateway to enable connectivity over the internet.
+For more information, see Configure a NAT gateway for public data transfer.

 -